jsinger67/parol/docs/ParGrammar.md

 Semantic actions are strictly separated from your grammar description.
 You will use a generated trait with default implementations for each production of your grammar.
 You can add this trait bound to your grammar processing item and provide concrete implementations for only those productions you are interested in.

-More on implementing sematic actions see
+More on implementing semantic actions see

 * [Tutorial](Tutorial.md)